wp-plugins/responsive-column-widgets/readme.txt

 == Changelog ==

+= 1.0.6 - 03/11/2013 =
+* Fixed: a bug that saving in the General Options page redirected to the Manage page in the plugin admin pages.
+* Added: the ability to set custom style rules per widget box.

 = 1.0.5 - 03/09/2013 =
 * Added: the ability to automatically insert the widget box in the footer if the option is checked in the setting page.